dmnfarrell/dmnfarrell.github.io/_posts/2020-02-28-genomics-sarscov2-python.markdown

 ## Annotate the nucleotide sequences and save in a dataframe

 This function iterates over a dataframe that matches the accessions in the sequences we have loaded previously.
 This returns a dataframe with all the annotated sequences in one table.
 They can then be extracted based on whatever critierion we need.
-Note the annotated record for each file is written to a genbank file and it's loaded if present instead of re-running the annotation (even though the annotation only takes a couple of seconds).
-The core method called here is run_annotation from a package that I wrote called pygenefinder.
+Note the annotated record for each file is written to a genbank file and it's loaded if present instead of re-running the annotation (even though the annotation only takes a couple of seconds for a virus).
+The core method called here is run_annotation from a package that I wrote called `pygenefinder`.
 It performs a Prokka-type annotation on prokaryotic sequences and returns a dataframe and list of one or more SeqRecord objects.
 This function does use blast, hmmer, aragorn and prodigal but they can all be installed easily on Linux.

 ```python
 def annotate_files(df):